FateOFThePlum/VEX-Mecanum-Wheels/README.md

 3) Rear Left Wheel,
 4) Rear Right Wheel

-Motors Should Be Configured Such that when The program drives all the motors Foward the robot will move foward.
+Motors Should Be Configured so that the robot will move forward when The program drives all the motors forward. eg Motor.spin(forward);

+The programs are not fool proof, they are meant to act as a starting point to learn these topics.